kean/Nuke/README.md

 #### Placeholders, Transitions and More

-You can use an  `options` parameter (`ImageLoadingOptions`)  to customize the way images are loaded and displayed.
-You can provide a placeholder, select one of the built-in transitions or provide a custom one:
+Use an  `options` parameter (`ImageLoadingOptions`)  to customize the way images are loaded and displayed.
+You can provide a placeholder, select one of the built-in transitions or provide a custom one.

 ```swift
 Nuke.loadImage(